 The following actions have been completed so far:

-You can download our Safer Streets assets below:
+You can view, print and download a suite of 12 landscape Safer Streets 4 posters below:

 Safer Streets 3 is a government initiative, aiming to work across multiple departments, teams and organisations to improve the safety of public places.
 As part of the government’s Safer Streets Round 3 Fund, the Council bid for and was successfully awarded £124,391.